cafipla_logo

 • UNIVERSITAET FUER BODENKULTUR WIEN Wien, Austria

-• LEIBNIZ-INSTITUT FUR AGRARTECHNIK UND BIOOKONOMIE EV Potsdam, Germany
+• LEIBNIZ-INSTITUT FUR AGRARTECHNIK UND BIOOKONOMIE EV POTSDAM, Germany

 • OWS RESEARCH FOUNDATION PS Sint-Martens-Latem, Belgium